-Certain courses have been approved by Montgomery County Department of Environmental Protection for environmental and storm water management.

-Select courses in these programs have been approved by the Maryland Department of Agriculture to prepare horticultural professionals for pesticide application certification in Category III (Turf and Ornamentals), Category V (Aquatic), Category VI (Right of Way and Weed), and Category VII (Consultant).
-For information consult Landscape Technology advisor.

-Please consult a landscape advisor for course selection.
+- Certain courses have been approved by Montgomery County Department of Environmental Protection for environmental and stormwater management. - Select courses in these programs have been approved by the Maryland Department of Agriculture to prepare horticultural professionals for pesticide application certification in Category III (Turf and Ornamentals), Category V (Aquatic), Category VI (Right of Way and Weed), and Category VII (Consultant).
+For information consult Landscape Technology adviser. - Please consult a landscape advisor for couse selection.